wandyezj/build-add-in/docs/notes/ideas.md

     - Add a bunch of blank hotkeys that can be overridden.
     - Hotkey1 - HotkeyN
     - Control sequence + alt key + Use 0 - 9

+Key Sequence remap - not needed for prototype: Remap key sequence with: `Office.actions.associate`

+What about the UI?

+- Edit Script
+- Manage Script
+- Assign Hotkey Sequence to scripts

+- Need data storage - create a new database table

 ## Document Embed